Carsten134/DataScienceVault/Exam coaching/Mock exam day 3.md

 X^{-1}(A) \in \mathcal A_{1} \forall A\in\mathcal A_{2}
 $$
 b)
-Holds by definition of the powerset:
+Holds by definition of the power-set:
 $$
 Z^{-1}(A)\in \mathcal P(\Omega) \hspace{1em} \forall A\in\mathcal P(\Omega')
 $$